KaiGartenschlaeger/Configuration/README.md

-# KeepSimple.Configuration
+# Configuration
-Custom configuration framework like .NET core.
+A custom configuration framework like .NET core.

+**Please note**
+At moment the framework is only able to read configuration files.